elusive/steps/README.md

 a text manifest that serves as a direct guide to the order of execution and the steps to be executed.

-## Steps Manifest
+## Steps File
-The steps manifest file allows users to easily edit what is being executed.
-Each line in the steps manifest file is one of a several optional strings that describe a step in the execution.
-Each step in the manifest can also be configured as required, or optional to support either making sure a step is successful before going on to the next one, or ignoring the result of a step and continuing to the next step regardless of the result.
+The steps file allows users to easily edit the steps that are being executed.
+Each line in the steps file is a CSV record that specifies the strings that describe a step in the series of steps that make up a steps program run.

+#### Steps File Location
+There are a few possible locations for the steps file and they are tried in order using the following logic:
+> 1. Default Steps File:  the default steps file is

 ## What is a Step?
 A step is a command line task that must return an integer value that